shuklashivamcoder/practice-programs-/README.md

 # practice-programs-
-the program in this repository  are build without using special method except in array
+the program in this repository  are for practices